wandb/docs/content/guides/integrations/prompts/quickstart.md

 **Versions** Please use `wandb >= 0.15.4`
 {{% /alert %}}

-A W&B Trace is created by logging 1 or more "spans".
+A W&B Trace is created by logging 1 or more _spans_.
 A root span is expected, which can accept nested child spans, which can in turn accept their own child spans.
 Spans can be of type `AGENT`, `CHAIN`, `TOOL` or `LLM`.

 When you log with Trace, a single W&B run can include multiple calls to an LLM, Tool, Chain, or Agent.
 You don't need to start a new W&B run after each generation from your model or pipeline.
 Instead, the system appends each call to the Trace table.